Neuro Therapy and Physical Therapy

 - Multiple sclerosis

 Stroke is a leading cause of disability in adults.
 Your physical therapist is part of the stroke rehabilitation team and will develop an individualized plan for the best outcome.
 Your physical therapist can help you improve walking and balance, train you on how to use assistive devices and provide training for your caregivers.
-Therapy typically includes constraint-induced movement therapy, functional electrical stimulation, motor image, partial body weight support and neuro therapy like biofeedback.
-Biofeedback is a type of neurological therapy that helps you be aware of how your muscles work and how you can change things.
-The therapist will attach electrodes to your skin, so you can see measurements of muscle activity on a screen.
 The goal of your physical therapist is to help you regain functional skills after a stroke, so you can get back to your life.

 With multiple sclerosis, it’s likely that you’ll be feeling weakness, fatigue and pain.
 Physical therapy can help you manage the symptoms of multiple sclerosis.
 A physical therapist will help you with stretches to ease muscle spasms, exercises to keep muscles strong and specific range-of-motion exercises for movement.
 With physical therapy, you can improve balance problems and trouble moving your body.
 You’ll also be given expert instruction on how to use assistive devices, such as a cane or wheelchair.
 A physical therapist can help you through all the stages of multiple sclerosis.

-The field of neurological therapy and physical therapy work together today.
-It gives patients who suffer from a neurological condition the best of both worlds.
 Do you suffer from a neurological condition?
 Is this condition impacting your lifestyle?
-If so, be sure to Contact Us Today at Lillington, NC Center for a one-on-one consultation and comprehensive assessment.
+If so, be sure to Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC for a one-on-one consultation and comprehensive assessment.
 Our skilled and knowledgeable physical therapists can help you manage the symptoms of your neurological condition.
 Each patient has unique needs, and our therapists will provide you with an individualized treatment plan for success.